thyagomota/21UCS39AB/lab02_perryrhodan_marathon/README.md

 ## Rubric

-* \+30 webapp source code
+* \+30 webapp
     * \+10 basic registration works as expected
-    * \+10 displays an error if user is already registered
+    * \+5 displays an error if user is already registered
     * \+10 admin page showing all registered users
-    * \-5 app doesn't get db connection parameters using environment variables
+    * \+5 app gets db connection parameters using environment variables
-* \+20 database is running on AWS RDS service
+* \+20 database runs on AWS RDS service and works as expected
-* \+20 load balancer works as expected (need to display the hostname at the bootom of all pages)
+* \+20 load balancer works as expected (needs to display the hostname at the bootom of ALL pages)
 * \+15 service script (automatically starts the application when an instance starts)
 * \+15 user-data.sh
     * \+10 does all of the necessary configurations for an ec2 instance to be able to run the webapp